Alfresco/docs-alfresco/content-services/latest/install/containers/helm-examples.md

 Error: UPGRADE FAILED: no Ingress with the name "nosy-tapir-alfresco-search-solr" found
 ```

-Then, simply delete that resource.
-Below is an example:
+Then, simply delete that resource using one of the following examples:

 ```bash
 kubectl delete secret nosy-tapir-alfresco-search-solr --namespace=alfresco